-TABCJ is for professional researchers and those interested in science, and is for people aged 18 and over.
-People under the age of 18 should not register with TABCJ.
+TABCJ is open to professional researchers and those interested in science who are at least 18 years old.
+Individuals under the age of 18 are not eligible to register with TABCJ.

-How to raise questions or concerns concerning your personal data
+How to address issues or questions about your personal data?

-If you have questions or concerns concerning TABCJ’s storage or use of your personal data, you can contact us at firstname.lastname@example.org.
+If you have any questions or concerns about how TABCJ stores or uses your personal information, please contact us at firstname.lastname@example.org.

-If TABCJ make changes to this policy, those changes will come into effect upon their posting on our website.
-If changes involve any substantive change to your rights or possibilities, we will inform you via your registered email address or with a pop-up announcement the next time you visit our website, or by another appropriate method.
+If TABCJ amends this policy, the amendments will take effect immediately following their publication on our website.
+If any changes materially affect your rights or options, we will notify you via your registered email address, a pop-up message on our website, or another acceptable manner.